waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **CUT_TREE**: Impassable, requires a specific ability/item to remove.
 (Verified)
 - **DOOR**: Traversable, acts as a warp tile.
 (Verified)
 - **FLOOR**: Traversable.
 (Verified on multiple routes, including Route 36)
 - **FLOOR_UP_WALL (Union Cave 1F):** One-way traversal.
-Can only be entered by moving 'Up' onto it.
-It acts as an impassable wall from all other directions.
-(Verified by being blocked from moving 'Down' onto it at (7, 28))
+Functions as a ledge.
+You can move DOWN onto this tile, but you cannot move UP from it.
+(Verified by being blocked from moving 'Up' from (5, 18) to (5, 17)).
+The previous note about this tile was incorrect.
 - **FLOOR_UP_WALL (Union Cave B1F):** This tile functions as a one-way path.
 You can move up onto it, but attempting to move down from it triggers a warp, sending the player back to the previous map (Union Cave 1F).
 - **HEADBUTT_TREE**: Impassable.
 (Verified by observation)
 - **LADDER**: Traversable warp.
 Must be activated by moving *onto* the tile from an adjacent tile.
 Standing on the ladder and pressing A or a direction does nothing.
 (Verified)